-Not to say you can't do it, but just to let you know that it takes time and patience to get this recipe to turn out right.
+Not to discourage you, but I want to let you know that it takes time and patience to get this recipe to turn out right.

 Below I will share some of my most helpful tips and tricks to help ensure your process goes smoothly and successfully.

 Run a Non-Infused Test Batch First

 Depending on your skill level in the kitchen, I highly recommend running a *non* cannabis-infused batch of caramel first so you can get used to the process.

 This ensures you can get comfortable with the process and work out any potential kinks before making an infused batch.

 If anything goes wrong the first time, you will be safe knowing you didn’t ‘ruin’ anything.

 Maintain Proper Temperature Control

 When making this recipe, taking your time and patience is extremely important.

-It takes quite a bit to bring the mixture to temperature, upwards of thirty minutes.
+It takes a lot of time to bring the mixture to temperature, upwards of 30-45 minutes.

 While it may be tempting to blast the heat and get the temperature up fast, it is not the best approach.

 Many people get nervous about bringing the infused cannabutter or cannabis sugar to a high temperature like the 245°F required in this recipe.
 Rest assured, this temperature is not too hot and will not destroy all of the cannabinoids in this recipe.